elementary/switchboard-plug-sound/README.md

 You'll need the following dependencies:

-* cmake
-* libcanberra-gtk-dev
+* libcanberra-gtk3-dev
 * libgranite-dev
 * libgtk-3-dev
+* libpulse-dev
 * libswitchboard-2.0-dev
-* libpulse-dev
+* meson
 * valac

 Run `meson` to configure the build environment and then `ninja` to build